linfengYang/A-novel-DRO-model-for-self-scheduling-problem/README.md

-﻿A novel DRO model with CVaR for self-scheduling problem
+﻿A novel DRO model for self-scheduling problem
 ================

 What about this project/study?